brawer/cadaref-zurich/README.md

 6. **Georeferencing:** In `workdir/georeferenced`, the pipeline stores...

+In `workdir/tmp`, the pipeline stores temporary files.
+We do not use `/tmp` because some of our temporary files can be very large, and we do not want to exhaust physical memory in case `/tmp` happens to be implemented by a [tmpfs file system](https://en.wikipedia.org/wiki/Tmpfs) on the worker machine.

 On a multi-core machine, the pipeline will process several mutation files in parallel.